Are you being served? A domestique’s guide to the Tour de France

 Accept that you’re going to get very, very tired

-“Last year what made me most tired was all the weight of the public, permanently being on guard, under scrutiny, wanting to do well, the pressure that I put on myself, wanting to finish my first Tour, and by the end I was totally empty.
+“In 2017, what made me most tired was all the weight of the public, permanently being on guard, under scrutiny, wanting to do well, the pressure that I put on myself, wanting to finish my first Tour, and by the end I was totally empty.
 More mentally than physically.
 Burnt out.
 Afterwards, mentally, I just didn’t want to talk about cycling at all.
 Which was hard because everyone around me wanted to talk about the Tour de France.”

 Think in terms of problems

 “You have to anticipate everything for the leader, whoever it is.
 You have to lift off as much pressure and take as many problems away from the leader as you can: the conditions, every eventuality, anticipating what’s coming up and making sure they have no worries.
-With Romain, it’s about leading him to the foot of the final climb with the most energy possible.”
+With Romain, it was about leading him to the foot of the final climb with the most energy possible."

 There’s no such thing as an easy day